nebs123/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 10-add.py: function that returns sum of two numbers
 11-pow.py: function that returns the power of a to b
 12-fizzbuzz.py: function that prints Fizz, Buzz, or FizzBuzz for divdends of 3 and 5
+13-insert_number.c: c function that inserst node into a sorted linked list